Rating Description Sample Clauses

 AutoNDA by SimpleDocs

 Rating Description.
-Acceptable Proposal meets the requirements of the solicitation Unacceptable Proposal does not meet requirements of the solicitation, and thus is unawardable.
+Acceptable Proposal clearly meets the minimum requirements of the solicitation.
+Unacceptable Proposal does not clearly meet the minimum requirements of the solicitation.

 Rating Description.
 Low Proposal may contain weakness(es) which have little potential to cause disruption of schedule, or degradation of performance.
 Normal contractor effort and normal Government monitoring will likely be able to overcome any difficulties.
 Moderate Proposal contains a significant weakness or combination of weaknesses which may potentially cause disruption of schedule, or degradation of performance.
 Special contractor emphasis and close Government monitoring will likely be able to overcome difficulties.
 High Proposal contains a significant weakness or combination of weaknesses which is likely to cause significant disruption of schedule, or degradation of performance.
 Is unlikely to overcome any difficulties, even with special contractor emphasis and close Government monitoring.
 Unacceptable Proposal contains a material failure or a combination of significant weaknesses that increases the risk of unsuccessful performance to an unacceptable level.